Bishop of Brixworth

 The Bishop of Brixworth is an episcopal title used by a suffragan bishop of the Church of England Diocese of Peterborough, in the Province of Canterbury, England.
 The title takes its name after the village of Brixworth in Northamptonshire and has shared responsibility (with the diocesan bishop) over the whole diocese.
 Following a proposal initiated by Bill Westwood, Bishop of Peterborough in 1985, and with the agreement of the General Synod of the Church of England in July 1987, the See was erected by Queen-in-Council on July 26, 1988.

-The role is currently vacant following John Holbrook's retirement on 30 September 2025.
+It was announced in May 2026 that Venerable Alexander James Hughes would be appointed new bishop.